-Causes and Risk Factors for Hirschsprung's Disease
+Causes and Risk Factors

-Hirschsprung's disease happens when the nerves to the intestines don¿t develop properly during the fifth and twelfth weeks of pregnancy.
+Hirschsprung's disease happens when the nerves to the intestines don't develop properly during the fifth and twelfth weeks of pregnancy.
 It is not known why this happens.
 Nothing - neither medications nor diet during pregnancy - has been found to be the cause.

 Hirschsprung's disease occurs five times more often in boys than girls.
 There may be genetic factors involved.
 If one child in a family has the disease, there is about a 3% to 12% that a future child will have it.
 If one parent has Hirschsprung's, the chances are greater that a child will be born with it.
-(The chances are greater still if the parent is the mother.)
+(The chances are greater still if the parent is the mother).
 Children with Down's syndrome are more likely to be born with Hirschsprung's disease.